 - Exercise – You didn’t honestly think I was going to write a whole article without talking about exercise, did you?
 Getting that blood pumping and those endorphins flowing is one of the best and most effective ways of improving mental health there is.
 Exercise has been linked with better overall health, both mental and physical, time and time again.
 So get those running shoes on or pick up those weights and get on with making yourself happier and healthier.

-- Obsess over something else – This might seem slightly counter-intuitive, but shifting your focus onto a less negative obsession can be a very effective way of dealing with worries and anxiety.
+- Obsess over something else – This might seem slightly counter-intuitive, but shifting your focus to a less negative obsession can be a very effective way of dealing with worries and anxiety.
 If you’re obsessed about reaching a certain goal in a game or waiting to get a reply from a friend, you might find that your mind simply doesn’t have space for all the negative fixations too.

 - Meditation and mindfulness – Practicing mindfulness and making use of techniques such as meditation are not quick fixes, but rather useful skills that take time to learn.
 However, once you have these strategies memorized, they can be very useful tools for dispersing stuck thoughts and negative feelings.